-Our experiments compare optimizations against two baseline \sysprompt{s}.
-In the first, the system port of the prompt is left empty, denoted as \textbf{Blank} and, in the second, the system part uses the CoT instruction ``Let's think step by step" \cite{cot}, denoted as \textbf{Base CoT}.
+\myparagraph{Baselines} Our experiments compare optimizations against two baseline \sysprompt{s}.
+In the first, the system part of the prompt is left empty, denoted as \textbf{Blank} and, in the second, the system part uses the CoT instruction ``Let's think step by step" \citep{cot}, denoted as \textbf{Base CoT}.

 The two types of instructions are tested in the \taskprompt{s}.
 The first is a minimal description of what is required for understanding the task, such as ``answer the multiple choice question,'' denoted as \textbf{Simple Task}.
 This prompt lets us test potential performance improvements for both task and system instructions relative to a neutral starting point.
-The second is an optimized version of instructions produced by a state-of-the-art optimizer \textbf{\protegi}~\cite{protegi_paper}.
+The second is an optimized version of instructions produced by a state-of-the-art optimizer \textbf{\protegi}~\citep{protegi_paper}.

 Both parts of the \sysprompt and \taskprompt can be present in a prompt (cf.~\fref{fig:intro-example}).
 Therefore, we test the following combinations: (1) \textbf{Unoptimized:} a Blank system prompt and Simple Task prompt, (2) \textbf{Base CoT:} the Base CoT system prompt and the Simple Task prompt, (3) \textbf{Task Optimized}: a Blank system prompt and \protegi-optimized task instructions, (4) \textbf{System Optimized}: a \model-optimized system prompt and a Simple Task prompt, and (5) \textbf{System+Task Optimized}: a \model-optimized system prompt with a \protegi-optimized task prompt.
-Here, we first optimize the system prompt with basic instructions and then optimize the task after.\footnote{Experiments with simply concatenating separately-optimized parts showed this approach performed worse.}
+Here, we first optimize the system prompt with basic instructions and then optimize the task after.\footnote{Experiments with simply concatenating separately-optimized parts performed worse and are omitted.}